-- 4. Installation or supervision of installation at or after shipment or delivery. - Conducting training courses, seminars or lectures for personnel other than personnel involved only in solicitation. - 6.
+- 1. Making repairs or providing maintenance or service to the property sold or to be sold. - 2.
+Collecting current or delinquent accounts, whether directly or by third parties, through assignment or otherwise. - 3.
+Investigating credit worthiness. - 4.
+Installation or supervision of installation at or after shipment or delivery. - 5.
+Conducting training courses, seminars or lectures for personnel other than personnel involved only in solicitation. - 6.
 Providing any kind of technical assistance or service including, but not limited to, engineering assistance or design service, when one of the purposes thereof is other than the facilitation of the solicitation of orders. - 7.
 Investigating, handling, or otherwise assisting in resolving customer complaints, other than mediating direct customer complaints when the sole purpose of such mediation is to ingratiate the sales personnel with the customer. - 8.
-Approving or accepting orders. - 9.
-Repossessing property. - 10.
+Approving or accepting orders.

+- 9. Repossessing property. - 10.
 Securing deposits on sales. - 11.
 Picking up or replacing damaged or returned property. - 12.
 Hiring, training, or supervising personnel, other than personnel involved only in solicitation. - 13.
 Using agency stock checks or any other instrument or process by which sales are made within this state by sales personnel. - 14.
 Maintaining a sample or display room in excess of two weeks (14 days) at any one location within the state during the tax year. - 15.
 Carrying samples for sale, exchange or distribution in any manner for consideration or other value. - 16.
 Owning, leasing, using or maintaining any of the following facilities or property in-state: - a.
 Repair shop. - b.
-Parts department. - Any kind of office other than an in-home office as described as permitted under IV.A.18 and IV.B.2. - d.
+Parts department. - c.
+Any kind of office other than an in-home office as described as permitted under IV.A.18 and IV.B.2. - d.
 Warehouse. - e.
-Meeting place for directors, officers, or employees. - Stock of goods other than samples for sales personnel or that are used entirely ancillary to solicitation. - g.
-Telephone answering service that is publicly attributed to the company or to employees or agent(s) of the company in their representative status.
+Meeting place for directors, officers, or employees. - f.
+Stock of goods other than samples for sales personnel or that are used entirely ancillary to solicitation. - g.
+Telephone answering service that is publicly attributed to the company or to employees or agent(s) of the company in their representative status. - h.

-- h.
 Mobile stores, i.e., vehicles with drivers who are sales personnel making sales from the vehicles. - i.
 Real property or fixtures to real property of any kind. - 17.
 Consigning stock of goods or other tangible personal property to any person, including an independent contractor, for sale. - 18.
-Maintaining, by any employee or other representative, an office or place of business of any kind (other than an in-home office located within the residence of the employee or representative that (i) is not publicly attributed to the company or to the employee or representative of the company in an employee or representative capacity, and (ii) so long as the use of such office is limited to soliciting and receiving orders from customers; for transmitting such orders outside the state for acceptance or rejection by the company; or for such other activities that are protected under Public Law 86-272 or under paragraph IV.B. of this Statement).
+Maintaining, by any employee or other representative, an office or place of business of any kind (other than an in-home office located within the residence of the employee or representative that (i) is not publicly attributed to the company or to the employee or representative of the company in an employee or representative capacity-, and (ii) so long as the use of such office is limited to soliciting and receiving orders from customers; for transmitting such orders outside the state for acceptance or rejection by the company; or for such other activities that are protected under Public Law_P.L..
+86-272 or under paragraph IV.B- of this Statement).